Daddycool9999/declaw-public/README.md

 - Apple Silicon (M1/M2/M3) recommended.

 **Steps:**
+1. Get your Free License Key from [website](https://declaw.ai/#pricing)
 1.  **Download** the latest `.dmg` from the [Releases](https://github.com/Itova-Labs/declaw-desktop/releases) page.
 2. Open the DMG and drag **DeClaw.app** to your **Applications** folder.
 3. Launch DeClaw from Applications.
+Activate Declaw by giving your license key.
 4. Follow the onboarding steps to install the local CA certificate (required for HTTPS inspection).

 ---